aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

 -   **[Logging](/Pages/Documents/Logging)**: As you see, we can write logs using the Logger object defined in the base class.
     Log4Net is used by default, but it's changeable and configurable.
 -   **[Localization](/Pages/Documents/Localization)**: Note that we used the 'L' method while throwing the exception?
     This way, it's automatically localized based on the current user's culture.
-We define **CouldNotFindTheTaskMessage** elsewhere (see the [localization](/Pages/Documents/Localization) document for more info).
+See the [localization](/Pages/Documents/Localization) document for more.
 -   **[Auto Mapping](/Pages/Documents/Data-Transfer-Objects)**: In the last line, we're using ABP's MapTo extension method to map input properties to entity properties.
 It uses the AutoMapper library to perform the mapping.
 We can easily map properties from one object